Patient education: Diverticular disease (Beyond the Basics)

-A diverticulum is a pouch-like structure that can form in the muscular wall of the colon, particularly at points where blood vessels enter (figure 1).
+A diverticulum is a pouch-like structure that can form through points of weakness in the muscular wall of the colon (ie, at points where blood vessels pass through the wall) (figure 1).

 Diverticulosis affects men and women equally.
 The risk of diverticular disease increases with age.
 It occurs throughout the world but is seen more commonly in developed countries.

 WHAT IS DIVERTICULAR DISEASE?

 Diverticulosis — Diverticulosis merely describes the presence of diverticula.
 Diverticulosis is often found during a test done for other reasons, such as flexible sigmoidoscopy, colonoscopy, or barium enema.
 Most people with diverticulosis have no symptoms and will remain symptom free for the rest of their lives.
 (See 'Diverticular disease prognosis' below.)

 A person with diverticulosis may have diverticulitis, or diverticular bleeding.

 Diverticulitis — Inflammation of a diverticulum (diverticulitis) occurs when there is thinning and breakdown of the diverticular wall.
 This may be caused by increased pressure within the colon or by hardened particles of stool, which can become lodged within the diverticulum.

 The symptoms of diverticulitis depend upon the degree of inflammation present.
 The most common symptom is pain in the left lower abdomen.
 Other symptoms can include nausea and vomiting, constipation, diarrhea, and urinary symptoms such as pain or burning when urinating or the frequent need to urinate.

 Diverticulitis is divided into simple and complicated forms.

 ●Simple diverticulitis, which accounts for 75 percent of cases, is not associated with complications and typically responds to medical treatment without surgery.